141 results found

-Naderi MM, Mirchi A, Bavani ARM, et al., 2021, System dynamics simulation of regional water supply and demand using a food-energy-water nexus approach: Application to Qazvin Plain, Iran., J Environ Manage, Vol: 280
+Naderi MM, Mirchi A, Bavani ARM, et al., 2021, System dynamics simulation of regional water supply and demand using a food-energy-water nexus approach: Application to Qazvin Plain, Iran, JOURNAL OF ENVIRONMENTAL MANAGEMENT, Vol: 280, ISSN: 0301-4797

 Modabberi A, Noori R, Madani K, et al., 2020, Caspian Sea is eutrophying: the alarming message of satellite data, ENVIRONMENTAL RESEARCH LETTERS, Vol: 15, ISSN: 1748-9326